Giants vs. Rockies Player Props Betting Odds

 Wade Stats

-- Wade has put up 70 hits with 13 doubles, a triple, nine home runs and 53 walks.
+- Wade has recorded 70 hits with 13 doubles, a triple, nine home runs and 53 walks.
 He has driven in 29 runs with two stolen bases.

 Wade Recent Games